jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - Keep partition size under what OS and hardware can support.
   - It is recommended to have a 32GB partition but Windows 95 OSR 2.5, 98 & ME supports up to 137GB partitions without installing LBA-48 patch.

-- Instead of messing with configuring boot loader for dual booting have operating systems on their own seperate drive and boot into them by marking unused drives to not installed.
+- Instead of configuring boot loader for dual booting have operating systems on their own seperate drive and boot into them by marking unused drives to not installed.
-  - BIOS → IDE HDD AUTO-DETECTION → UNUSED DRIVES --> NOT INSTALLED
+  - BIOS → IDE HDD AUTO-DETECTION → UNUSED DRIVES → NOT INSTALLED

 # My system for reference
 - MSI-MS 6309, Pentium 3 1000Mhz, 512MB RAM, ATI Radeon 8500DV, Crystal CX4235